Korean Steamed Tofu with Spinach

 Korean Steamed Tofu with Soy Sauce

 Dubu-jjim is firm tofu steamed and topped with a seasoning sauce of soy sauce, gochugaru, chopped green onion, garlic, and sesame oil.
-Cutting the tofu into thick slabs before steaming lets heat penetrate evenly, producing a surface with slight resistance and a silky interior.
-The soy-chili sauce drizzled on top seeps into the warm tofu, delivering salty and mildly spicy flavors in each bite.
-Sesame oil and seeds finish the dish with a toasted aroma.
-Cooked without any added oil, it is a clean, protein-rich banchan that works well on a vegetarian spread.
+Cutting the tofu into thick slabs before steaming lets heat penetrate evenly, producing pieces with slight resistance on the outside and a silky interior.
+The soy and chili sauce drizzled over the warm tofu seeps into each slice, delivering salty and mildly spicy flavors throughout.
+Sesame oil and seeds finish with a toasted aroma.
+Cooked without any added oil, it is a clean, protein-rich banchan that fits well on a vegetarian spread.
+Lightly salting the tofu before steaming draws out excess moisture, which allows the seasoning sauce to absorb more deeply and firms up the texture.

 Korean Steamed Thistle Greens with Perilla